tucher/JsonFusion/README.md

 - **However, Glaze is ~2× faster than JsonFusion + yyjson** - Glaze's hand-tuned, contiguous-buffer-optimized design achieves exceptional raw speed by trading off streaming flexibility, generic iterators, and other abstractions.
 Or it is just written better😄

-*Remarkable: JsonFusion's full parse + populate with yyjson takes nearly the same time as RapidJSON's DOM-only parse (which gives you an unusable tree), all thanks to yyjson's exceptional performance.*

 **Cross-Language Comparison:**